mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Destroy an allied minion to summon a 4⚔️/4❤️ Husk nearby.

 name:     Nethermeld<br>
-text:     Teleport any minion to an allied Shadow Creep.
+text:     Teleport a minion to an allied Shadow Creep.

 name:     Painful Pluck<br>
 text:     **Intensify**: Turn 1 space into Shadow Creep.
 Cannot target spaces that have tiles.